sulu/sulu-docs/book/extend-admin.rst

     The `Sulu workshop`_ is a great supplementary resource to this document.
     It consists of 12 assignments that guide you through creating a small website that integrates two simple custom entities.
+    Additionally, the `Sulu Demo repository`_ contains multiple pull requests that demonstrate how to extend different parts of the administration interface using simple examples.

 Sulu is built with extensibility as a core value and allows the integration of a custom entity without writing any JavaScript code in most cases.
 In order to provide this extensibility in a simple way, Sulu requires the APIs used for